 All individuals interested in joining the MBT programme will be assessed by one of our experienced MBT therapists.
 We also welcome referral letters from professionals you may be having contact with such as your psychiatrist, community mental health team (CMHT), GP, or a previous therapist, however this is not required.

 There are a number of steps before starting the full programme which help you to get ready to make the best use of the treatment.
-To begin, we start with an assessment session and its aim is to enable us to get an understanding of the challenges you are wanting help with and see if MBT is suitable.
+To begin, we start with an assessment process which can take up to three meetings and its aim is to enable us to get an understanding of the challenges you are wanting help with and explore how MBT can meet your needs and goals.

 We then offer at least three pre-treatment sessions where we think about the key concepts of MBT so that you feel confident about how the treatment works and what you are trying to achieve.
 These include looking at the following topics: